St. John of God Parish, Somerset MA

 What are the requirements for parents presenting a child for baptism?

 -The family asking for their child to be baptized at St. John of God has to be a registered member of the Parish.
 If not, you can print and fill out the registration form at home by clicking here.
 Printed forms are also found on the two bulletin boards.
-You can bring the completed form to the Parish Office during business hours (Mon-Fri. from 8:30am-3:00pm), or give it to Fr.
-Fred after Mass.
-Either way be certain to introduce yourself to Fr.
-Fred.
+You can bring the completed form to the Parish Office or drop it in the Offertory/Collection box.
+Either way be certain to introduce yourself to the parish priest.
+Please Download the baptismal form here below.

 What are the requirements for godparents/sponsors?